HELVE/H_OVERVIEW/README.md

 ![](https://user-images.githubusercontent.com/2768053/45264520-3d0c7a00-b43e-11e8-899c-790441ae68eb.png)

 <a name="overview"></a>
-# HELVE<sup>AVR</sup> | Multispecialist Creative House
+# HELVE<sup>AVR</sup> | Multispecialist Creative Agency
+"Actually interactive" ;p

-**HELVE<sup>AVR</sup>** as a multispecialist creative house bases its activities within 3 fields of creativity: Audio, Visual and Research.
+**HELVE<sup>AVR</sup>** as a multispecialist creative agency bases its live creative operations within 3 fields of creativity: Audio, Visual and Research.
+Etymological meaning of the word *helve* constitutes a handle of a tool or a weapon.
+As a business it provides a variety of advanced services from video and livestream production to interactive installations for brands and brand creation itself.

 HELVE<sup>AVR</sup> uses the reinforced trisight methodology, which promotes usage of specialized, often self-made microtools both on a wide organization and creative scale [(HelveOS)](https://github.com/HELVE/helveOS) as well as custom-tailored project-specific one.

-Etymological meaning of the word *helve* constitutes a handle of a tool or a weapon.
-As a business it provides a variety of advanced services from video and livestream production to interactive installations for brands.
+Helve AVR has several own brands developed under its audiovisually interactive wings.
+Each of the brands represents a different emotion related to the core drive of the agency, which is to vishack the world.

 <a name="divisions"></a>
 ### Studio Subdivisions (insert actual sub-brands here?)